Criminon: Criminon's program

 Criminon originated in the mid-1970s as an alternative name for the committee to Re-Involve Ex-Offenders, a Scientology group.
-The program has used correspondence materials to treat hundreds of prisoners at the high security California State Prison, Corcoran, beginning in 1990.
+The program sent correspondence materials to hundreds of prisoners at the high security California State Prison, Corcoran, beginning in 1990.
 Criminon is administered by the Association for Better Living and Education (ABLE), a nonprofit organization that administers Criminon, Narconon, and other "social betterment" programs.

 The program includes courses with questions requiring written answers.
 The responses are evaluated by volunteers and the materials are donated, so the program is provided free to the state.
 Included in one pamphlet is an essay in which Scientology founder L. Ron Hubbard writes, "There is not one institutional psychiatrist alive who by ordinary criminal law could not be arraigned and convicted of extortion, mayhem, or murder."

 Hubbard's 1981 booklet, The Way to Happiness, is an integral part of the program, setting forth precepts such as "Do not take harmful drugs", "Be faithful to your sexual partner", "Do not tell harmful lies", "Don't do anything illegal", "Do not steal", and "Do not murder".

 Criminon is also available under the name Second Chance, which licenses the Criminon materials.